Cost Segregation Services with Source Advisors

 We Don’t Train Our Team on Your Dime

-We only hire heavily experienced consultants.
+We only hire heavily experienced cost segregation specialists.
 We believe experience is critical to maximizing the benefits of Cost Segregation, and the majority of our team has spent between 10 and 20+ years managing Cost Segregation projects.
 Even our least experienced member has conducted more studies than many who manage projects at large firms.

 Specialized In-house Dedicated Cost Segregation Team

-Our in-house Cost Segregation team is composed of architects, professional engineers, CPAs, MBAs and LEED certified professionals dedicated solely to Cost Segregation.
+Our in-house Cost Segregation team is composed of architects, professional engineers, CPAs, MBAs and LEED cost segregation specialists dedicated solely to Cost Segregation.
 Our management team is involved in every project we’re engaged to perform and often conduct the site visits themselves.
 And, with rare exceptions, we always conduct a site visit.
 The IRS expects it, and we believe it is the best way to accurately assess a property.

 We Have a National Presence

 Our project managers are located in all major markets across the United States.

 Audit defense is included in all Cost Segregation studies that we perform.